Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 This is just a generalization of the previous scenario.
 In a 5-node cluster where e.g. 3 nodes are in one physical location A and 2 nodes are in another location B, a network problem isolating A and B would mean the following:

-- The 3 nodes in location A are meeting the quorum (3 in this case), so they continue to operate.
+* The 3 nodes in location A are meeting the quorum (3 in this case), so they continue to operate.
-- The 2 nodes in location B are **not** meeting the quorum (still 3), so they will stop operating (even read-only).
+* The 2 nodes in location B are **not** meeting the quorum (still 3), so they will stop operating (even read*only).
-- If the network issue is resolved, the 2 nodes will cleanly join back the 3 others.
+* If the network issue is resolved, the 2 nodes will cleanly join back the 3 others.

 The Quorum is Durably Lost
 ~~~~~~~~~~~~~~~~~~~~~~~~~~